hyperledger-cacti/cacti/docs/docs/external/getting-started.md

 Follow the instructions below to build and launch the network:
 - Navigate to the `tests/network-setups/corda` folder.
-- Create copy of `artifactory.properties.template` as `artifactory.properties`.
+- Create copy of `github.properties.template` as `github.properties`.
 - Replace `<GITHUB email>` with your github email, and `<GITHUB Personal Access Token>` with the access token created [above](#package-access-token).
 - To spin up the Corda network with the interoperation Cordapp, run:
     ```bash